Rapptz/discord.py/docs/api.rst

         :type: :class:`float`

+    .. attribute:: event

+        The event of an scheduled event exception.

+        See also :attr:`ScheduledEventException.event`

+        :type: Union[:class:`ScheduledEvent`, :class:`Object`]

+    .. attribute:: event_exception_id

+        The scheduled event exception's ID.

+        See also :attr:`ScheduledEventException.id`

+        :type: :class:`int`

+    .. attribute:: start_time

+        The time when the exception will start.

+        See also :attr:`ScheduledEventException.start_time`

+        :type: Optional[:class:`datetime.datetime`]

+    .. attribute:: end_time

+        The time when the exception will end.

+        See also :attr:`ScheduledEventException.end_time`

+        :type: Optional[:class:`datetime.datetime`]

+    .. attribute:: cancelled
+                   canceled

+        Whether the event in the exception has been skipped.

+        See also :attr:`ScheduledEventException.cancelled`

+        :type: :class:`bool`

 .. this is currently missing the following keys: reason and application_id I'm not sure how to port these